Section 11 Outputs

 Reported in metres or feet.

 GWm Groundwater Moisture Groundwater moisture output.
 Dimensionless number in the range of zero to one representing a “fraction full” for each sub-surface layer(s) when layered interflow has been defined (see Section 7.4.5).
-All formats excluding TMO and WRB
+All formats excluding TMO, WRB and HR.

 GWq Groundwater Unit Flow